-Finding legal help - and paying for it - can feel overwhelming.
-Your EAP's legal services program gives you 24/7 access to licensed attorneys for consultation and local services.
-You and your dependents are eligible to receive one free 30 minute consultation per legal issue.
-The consultation can happen over the phone or face-to-face.
-If you need further legal assistance, you can get it at reduced rates (typically at a 25 percent discount, depending on the type of legal service) from an in-network attorney.
+Your EAP's legal services program gives you access to licensed attorneys for consultation and local services.
+You and your household members are eligible to receive one free 30 minute consultation per legal issue with a network attorney.

 Help is available for almost all types of legal questions and matters.
 You can get help with: